PPE Safety · 2–5 min toolbox talk

 Safety Reminders

-- Know the nearest eye wash station location.
+- Know where the nearest eye wash station is located.

-- Keep eye wash stations accessible and unobstructed.
+- Keep access to eye wash stations clear.

 Ask the Crew

-- Do we all know the nearest eye wash station location?
+- Where is the nearest eye wash station for today’s work?